aleen42/PersonalWiki/qa/eta_ate.md

 ## How to convert string between HTML entities and Ascii with JavaScript [Back](./qa.md)

-In order to convert a string text between HTML entities and Ascii, you need a table for transfor
+In order to convert a string text between HTML entities and Ascii, you need a table for transforming:

 ### Ascii to HTML entities